Guidance in Response to COVID-19

 - COVID-19 Risks Statement (to be included in the consent process) (DOCX)/(PDF)

-You may also visit the Provost’s website or Return to TU Guidance & Protocols webpage for information on the Return to Research phases.
+You may also visit the Office of the Provost or Health & Safety Protocols for information on the Return to Research phases.

 The IRB continues to strive to respond to protocols in a timely manner, however, delays